someengineering/fixinventory/docs/source/manual/graph_node_spotlight.rst

       "metadata": { ... }
     }

-- ``id`` : This is a synthetic unique identifier of this node that is created by Cloudkeeper.
+- ``id`` : This is a synthetic unique identifier of this node that is created by Resoto.
   It is used to maintain the node as well as all edges from and to this node.
 - ``kinds``: This array contains all kinds of this node.
 It is derived from the kind of this node and includes the current kind as well as all parent kinds.